 The tear film can be clearly seen as an array of colors that are reflected when a light source is directed towards the front surface of the eye.
 Readings are instantly calculated and displayed on the LipiView monitor.

-The LipiFlow Thermal Pulsation System is a significant technological shift managing Evaporative dry eye.
-With a single procedure, applying a combination of directed heat and pulsatile pressure, many find a single treatment effective in relieving the blockage of their Meibomian glands.
+- LipiFlow Thermal Pulsation System is a significant technological shift managing evaporative dry eye.
+Applying a combination of directed heat and pulsatile pressure, many find a single treatment effective in relieving the blockage of their Meibomian glands.

 - Intense Pulsed Light (IPL) treatment is lightly applied to the skin to treat inflammation by stimulating the body’s natural healing process.